sttoracle/ORACASB/README.md

 > If you signed-up for your own Salesforce account use the credentials for the user you created in the Prerequisites section's step 3 in the instructions above.

 >NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
 If so, retrieve the one-time verification code from your email.
-This will not be required if you follow these instructions as part of a workshop where you recieved an assigned Salesforce Developer account.
+This will not be required if you follow these instructions as part of a workshop where you received an assigned Salesforce Developer account.

 ![](images/CASB/01-grant-access.png)